-What is Whole Body Cryotherapy
+What is Cryotherapy

-Whole Body Cryotherapy(WBC) is the exposure of the entire body to subzero temperatures for 2-3 minutes in order to force the body to withdraw blood from the skin to the core.
-The subzero temperatures cause the body to believe the core temperature is in danger and draws blood to the core in order to maintain a safe body temperature.
+Cryotherapy is the exposure of the entire body to subzero temperatures for 2-3 minutes in order to force the body to withdraw blood from the skin to the core.
+The subzero temperatures cause the body to believe the core temperature is in danger and draws blood to the core in order to maintain safe body temperature.
 This is known as Vasoconstriction.
-During this process blood is able to absorb vital nutrients, enzymes and oxygen as it runs through the cardiovascular system.
+During this process, blood is able to absorb vital nutrients, enzymes and oxygen as it runs through the cardiovascular system.
 This cycle continues through the duration of the session.
 Once you step out of the Cryotherapy chamber enriched blood returns to body tissues giving you an invigorating feeling.

-Whole Body Cryotherapy vs Ice Bath
+Cryotherapy vs Ice Bath

 Cryotherapy causes a systemic response allowing the body to create an illusion that the body is freezing while in an Ice Bath the body tissue begins to freeze.
 In WBC the temperature can reach -289°F while in an Ice Bath the temperature can only reach 45°F. The time of exposure to each is different as well as in WBC is 3 minutes while an Ice Bath lasts for 20 minutes.
 Participants can feel immediate warmth in their muscles after WBC, while Ice Bath participants require a resting period after in order for muscles tissue to return to normal.